AlexEne/AlexEne.github.io/_posts/2020-01-10-Physically-based-temperature-simulation-for-games.md

 ### 2 - Heat propagation to game entities

-For this we use the same units as above, with a small exception.
-We just update the game unit's temperature and we don't change the terrain cell temperature based on that game unit.
-This is for receiving game units (dwarves, objects, cows, etc.).
-These entities have a material component attached to them.
+For this we use the same formulas as above, with a small exception.
+We just update the game entity's temperature and we don't change the terrain cell temperature based on that game entity.
+This is for _receiving_ game units (dwarves, objects, cows, etc.).
+These entities have a MaterialComponent attached to them.
 That component tracks the temperature and other useful material properties to compute that temperature.
 Applying the proper formula doesn't yeld nice results due to the unrealistic terrain cell to dwarf size ratio (see bottom of the article).
 `Emitting` game units like campfires propagate the temperature in the other direction, from them to the terrain.

 This is the definition of the `MaterialComponent`: